anywhichway/node-fetch-event/README.md

 // requireFromUrl is provided by node-fetch-event if(typeof(requireFromUrl)!=="undefined") {

 	MYKV = 	// you will have to provde a substitute for the Cloudflare KV handler (we will have one soon!)
+			// but, if you are self hosting you could use any type of data store

 	// if your target environment supports node modules, you can require them
 	// the node-fetch-event server supports all NodeJS modules